Waiting period (Six-Day War): National unity government

 On the evening of May 28, Eshkol gave a radio address to the nation.
 During the preparation of the speech several versions were drafted after Eshkol had proofread it.
 When he reached the paragraph in which a correction was made, and the words "withdrawing forces" were changed to "moving forces," Eshkol began to hesitate, not understanding that a correction was made.
 The entire country heard him stammer in front of the live microphone.
 This address became known as the "stammer address".

 On May 29, Haaretz newspaper wrote in its editorial that "Mr. Eshkol is not built to be the prime minister and the security minister in the current situation".
 Eshkol spoke in the Knesset and tried to calm the public that "it is reasonable to expect that the states that support in the principle of the freedom of sailing, will do and will coordinate an efficient action in order to ensure that the straits and the bay will be open to the passage of the ships of all the nations without discrimination".
 But the internal pressure continued.
 On June 1, Eshkol handed over the security portfolio to Moshe Dayan.
 Gahal representatives Menachem Begin and Yosef Sapir joined the government and were appointed ministers without portfolio.
 It was the first unity government established in Israel, and in this time was called Memshelet Likud Leumi.
 Meanwhile, in Tel Aviv and Jerusalem, people began digging trenches and filling sandbags.

 On June 2, Eshkol convened the security cabinet along with the IDF's General Staff at the Tel Aviv headquarters.
 Opposition to an attack came from Mapai's Zalman Aran and the NRP's Haim-Moshe Shapira, who said "I am ready to fight but not to commit suicide."
-Major-General Motti Hod tried to convince them that an Israeli Air Force attack is necessary.
-Major-General Matti Peled wondered why Israel is waiting, while Major-General Ariel Sharon said "IDF forces are more prepared than they ever were" to "totally destroy the Egyptian forces".
+Major-General Motti Hod tried to convince them that an Israeli Air Force attack was necessary.
+Major-General Matti Peled wondered why Israel was waiting, while Major-General Ariel Sharon said "IDF forces are more prepared than they ever were" to "totally destroy the Egyptian forces".
 Eshkol remained unconvinced.

 On June 4, a cabinet session now led by Dayan, decided to embark on a war.
 On June 5, at 7:45 AM, the war erupted.